Skip to main content

 What to Expect After the Intake Appointment:

-After the intake meeting, the Centre’s intake coordinator will follow up by e-mail or phone with a few recommendations of services.
-The individual may be connected to another service at Pinwheel Wellness Centre, an Autism Nova Scotia program, or they may be connected to a service outside of Autism Nova Scotia.
-This will all depend on the information shared during the intake, which will help the intake coordinator coordinate services to best support the individual.
+After the intake appointment and once the consent forms are completed, the Centre’s Intake Coordinator will follow up by e-mail with next steps and recommendations.
+The individual may be connected to a service at Pinwheel Wellness Centre, to an Autism Nova Scotia program, and/ or they may be connected to a service outside of Autism Nova Scotia.
+This will depend on the information shared during the intake, which will help the Intake Coordinator coordinate services to best support the individual.

 For more information, please contact us at pinwheel@autismns.ca or (782) 321-8811.